-Founder and wine aging pioneer Ramón Bilbao would have been delighted with the winery's excellent brand awareness nowadays, which is the result of the strategy developed by Diego Zamora Group -a heavywight in the drinks business with brands such as Licor 43- since its takeover in 1999.
-As well as launching a new range of modern red wines and updating its traditional bottlings, the Haro-based winery, a standardbearer for good value, has built a small winery empire which includes Mar de Frades (Rías Baixas), Cruz de Alba (Ribera del Duero), Ramón Bilbao Rueda, Palacio de la Vega (Navarra) and Volteo (VT Castilla).
+Founder and wine aging pioneer Ramón Bilbao would have been delighted with the winery's excellent brand awareness nowadays, which is the result of the strategy developed by Zamora Company -a heavywight in the drinks business with brands such as Licor 43- since its takeover in 1999.
+As well as launching a new range of modern red wines and updating its traditional bottlings, the Haro-based winery, a standardbearer for good value, has built a small winery empire which includes Mar de Frades (Rías Baixas), Cruz de Alba (Ribera del Duero) and Ramón Bilbao Rueda.

 Reds are Tempranillo-based except for Ramón Bilbao Reserva (11€) and Gran Reserva (€17-18), which include small amounts of Mazuelo.
 The exception is Viñedos de Altura, a singular wine which is a 50% blend of Tempranillo and Garnacha from the region's two extremes (the first comes from Villalba, on the westernmost part, and Garnacha from Tudelilla, in Rioja Baja).
 Vineyards are 80km apart and lie at an altitude of 700 and 650 metres respectively.
 The result is a fresh, light and fragrant wine which highlights the enormous potential for different styles in a region as large as Rioja.